BIOL275-MSUM/BIOL275-MSUM.github.io/eda-sac-poster.md

 To create your poster, you should create a README.Rmd.
 Use the following template as guide to get you started.

+The BOLD WORDS in the template below are placeholders that you should replace with your own text.

 ````
 ---
 output: github_document